José Luis de Vilallonga, 9th Marquess of Castellbell: Personal life

 A spendthrift, he soon disposed of much of his first wife's inheritance and property.
-He had frequent affairs, including a relationship with the French actress Michèle Girardon and Hungarian actress Magda Gabor, both while still married to Essylt-Priscilla Scott-Ellis.
-They lived in France and Argetina and they had two children before they divorced in 1972.
+He had frequent affairs, including a relationship with the French actress Michèle Girardon and Hungarian actress Magda Gabor, both while still married to Esyllt-Priscilla Scott-Ellis.
+They lived in France and Argentina and they had two children before they divorced in 1972.
 Girardon eventually committed suicide in 1975 after de Vilallonga ended their relationship to marry Syliane Stella Morell.
-Though courts twice found him liable for alimony to his first wife Essylt-Priscilla Scott-Ellis, de Vilallonga never paid the judgment, an act which reduced her to poverty for the remainder of her life.
+Though courts twice found him liable for alimony to his first wife Esyllt-Priscilla Scott-Ellis, de Vilallonga never paid the judgment, an act which reduced her to poverty for the remainder of her life.
 His third wife Begoña Aranguren also became disenchanted with de Vilallonga, and the couple separated in 2002.
 Aranguren wrote a scathing portrayal of the aging socialite and their marriage in 2004.

 Death

 De Vilallonga died at his home on the island of Mallorca on 30 August 2007 from natural causes.
 He is survived by children John and Carmen from his first marriage and an adopted son Fabricio.
 King Juan Carlos expressed his sadness at Vilallonga's death.